dicekeys/seeded-crypto/doxygen/JSON Format for Derivation Options.md

 #### excludeOrientationOfFaces

-When using a DiceKey as a seed, the default seed string will be a 75-character string consisting of triples for each die in canonoical order:
+When using a DiceKey as a seed, the default seed string will be a 75-character string consisting of triples for each die in canonical order:
  1 The uppercase letter on the die
  2 The digit on the die
  3 The orientation relative to the top of the square in canonical form

-If  `excludeOrientationOfFaces` is set to `true` set to true, the orientation character (the third member of each triple) will be set to "?" before the canonical form is determined (the choice of the top left corner that results in the human readable form earliest in the sort order) and "?" will be the third character
+If `excludeOrientationOfFaces` is set to `true`, the orientation character (the third member of each triple) will be set to "?" before the canonical form is determined (the choice of the top left corner that results in the human readable form earliest in the sort order) and "?" will be the third character